This Tuesday in Texas

-This Tuesday in Texas was a professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
+This Tuesday in Texas was a 1991 professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
 It took place on December 3, 1991, at the Freeman Coliseum in San Antonio, Texas.
 The event was an attempt by the WWF to establish Tuesday as a secondary pay-per-view night.
-Lukewarm reaction and a disappointing 1.0 buyrate rendered the experiment a failure, and the company shelved its plans until October 2004, when it held Taboo Tuesday (with exception of the emergency second night of In Your House 8: Beware of Dog in 1996, after the original Sunday showing suffered from power failures).
+Lukewarm reaction and a disappointing 1.0 buyrate rendered the experiment a failure, and the company shelved its plans until October 2004, when it held Taboo Tuesday (with the exception of the emergency second night of In Your House 8: Beware of Dog in 1996, after the original Sunday showing suffered from power failures).

-Five professional wrestling matches were scheduled on the card.
-The main event was a rematch for the WWF World Heavyweight Championship, which saw Hulk Hogan defeat the champion, The Undertaker, to regain the title.
+Five matches were scheduled on the card.
+The main event was a rematch for the WWF Championship, which saw Hulk Hogan defeat the champion, The Undertaker to regain the title.
 Hogan had lost the championship six days earlier at Survivor Series in a controversial finish.
 The featured bout on the undercard saw Randy Savage, in his first match since WrestleMania VII, defeat Jake Roberts.

 Production

 Background

-In 1991, the World Wrestling Federation (WWF, now WWE) scheduled a pay-per-view titled This Tuesday in Texas.
+In 1991, the professional wrestling promotion World Wrestling Federation (WWF, now WWE) scheduled a pay-per-view (PPV) event titled This Tuesday in Texas.
 It was held on December 3, 1991, at the Freeman Coliseum in San Antonio, Texas.
-It was a one-off event and was the WWF's attempt to establish Tuesday as a secondary pay-per-view night.
+This was the WWF's attempt to establish Tuesday as a secondary pay-per-view night.